All Products

 API Name

 The name of the API to be authorized.
-This parameter cannot be modified.
+This value cannot be modified.

-The ID of the Alibaba Cloud account that requires permission to call this API.
-You can find your account ID on the page.
+The Alibaba Cloud account ID that needs to be granted the permission to call this API.
+You can view the account ID on the page.

 Authorized Workspace

-Select the name of the workspace under the target Alibaba Cloud account.
+Select the workspace under the target Alibaba Cloud account.

 Authorization Validity Period